PatrickLisiecki/PatrickLisiecki/README.md

 ## 👨‍💻 About Me:
 I'm Patrick, a CS student at the City University of New York-College of Staten Island and a Tech Talent Pipeline Residency Fellow.
 - 📚 I'm currently working on finishing my Bachelor of Science in Computer Science. <br>
-- 💻 I'm currently learning full-stack web development as a <a href="https://techtalentpipeline.nyc/" target="_blank">Tech Talent Pipeline</a> Residency Fellow. <br>
+- 💻 I'm currently learning full-stack web development as a <a href="https://techtalentpipeline.nyc/">Tech Talent Pipeline</a> Residency Fellow. <br>
-- 💬 If you have any questions or would like to collaborate, feel free to reach out to me through <a href="https://github.com/PatrickLisiecki/PatrickLisiecki/issues" target="_blank">GitHub</a>.
+- 💬 If you have any questions or would like to collaborate, feel free to reach out to me through <a href="https://github.com/PatrickLisiecki/PatrickLisiecki/issues">GitHub</a>.
 - 🤝 Whether it's starting something from scratch or contributing to existing ideas, I'm always open to connect and work with others.
-- 📬 How to reach me: <a href="https://www.linkedin.com/in/patricklisiecki/" target="_blank">LinkedIn</a> and <a href="mailto:impatricklisiecki@gmail.com" target="_blank">Email</a>.
+- 📬 How to reach me: <a href="https://www.linkedin.com/in/patricklisiecki/">LinkedIn</a> and <a href="mailto:impatricklisiecki@gmail.com">Email</a>.
 - 🏋️‍♂️ Fun fact: In my free time I enjoy weightlifting and watching movies.

 <details>